-This is a narrative of Part 2 of my recent trip through Iceland.
-In Part 1 I wrote about our journey to the beaches, cliffs and waterfalls of Southern Iceland.
-As we worked our way away from the southern coast and into the interior of the country, we left the lowlands behind and climbed into the highlands, the weather kept getting colder and snow replaced rain.
+This is a narrative of Part 2 of my recent trip through Iceland (if you’ve arrived on this page first, for chronology and continuity please first read Part 1).
+In Part 1, I wrote about our journey to the beaches, cliffs and waterfalls of Southern Iceland.
+As we worked our way away from the southern coast and into the interior of the country, we left the lowlands behind and climbed into the highlands (for a detailed map, please scroll to the end of this post), the weather kept getting colder and snow replaced rain.
 In a matter of hours, the colours changed from the yellows and browns of the autumn grass and the blacks of the volcanic sand beaches to the snowy whites and subtle blues of the snow-capped mountains.

 We timed our trip to Iceland to get the best of daytime and nighttime photography.
 Gorgeous landscapes and seascapes during the day, and hopefully the aurora borealis at night.
 The northern lights eluded us for most of the trip, but at our next stop at Lake Mývatn they gave us a brief glimpse of a sight that those of us who live in the tropics don't get to witness.
 It was brief, but mesmerisingly beautiful.

 The following day, we visited the world-famous Godafoss and the lesser-known Aldeyjarfoss.
 While I’ve photographed these waterfalls before, especially a spectacular sunset at Godafoss, seeing these falls in snowbound conditions was a unique experience.
 We were rewarded with some glorious sunrise shots at Mývatn too.
 I was doubly satisfied since Mývatn was not a place I had stopped at on my previous visit to the country.